em-ee/hugo_site/content/page/about.md

 Although I work in medical sciences right now, I have a BSc in Sociology and have worked in a library, an auction house, a music venue and in the middle of a desert - I like to try new things and don't like to be bored.

 I'll be writing here about my work (in the abstract) and personal adventures in data science.
-I'm always contactable on Twitter (@anyembutme).
+I'm a (reluctant) ice hockey fan and I'm trying to understand the analytics side of the sport - so expect some discussion of that here too!